Campus Leadership & Administration

 The DVC and Principal works externally to foster effective relationships for the campus and the university at the local, national and international levels.

-Dr. Ananya Mukherjee Reed, Provost and Vice-President Academic, UBC Okanagan
+Dr. Rehan Sadiq, Provost and Vice-President Academic, UBC Okanagan, pro tem

 The Provost and Vice-President Academic, UBC Okanagan is responsible for academic leadership and administration for the Okanagan campus, providing direction in planning, policy development and resource management to achieve the university’s strategic goals.
 (The Provost and Vice-President Academic, UBC Vancouver oversees the academic functions of UBC’s Vancouver campus).

-The Provost and Vice-President Academic, UBC Okanagan provides leadership for the Okanagan campus’ eight faculties and schools, including Arts and Sciences, Creative and Critical Studies, Education, Engineering, Graduate Studies, Health and Social Development, Management and Medicine.
+The Provost and Vice-President Academic, UBC Okanagan provides leadership for the Okanagan campus’ nine faculties and schools, including Arts and Social Sciences, Creative and Critical Studies, Education, Engineering, Graduate Studies, Health and Social Development, Management, Medicine and Science.
 Also reporting to the Provost are:

 - Okanagan Campus Library